In 2016 there were not one, but two shocking election results that resulted in the world stock markets moving sharply downwards.

 For the most part the products that we sell are very affected by consumer confidence and the amount of money the general public have now and expect to have in the next few months.

-So, as business owners selling products that are easily given up in tougher economic times, we can’t ignore the economy and expect our businesses to flourish.
+As businesses owners that sell products which are easily given up in tougher economic times, we can’t ignore the economy and expect our businesses to flourish.

 People see the stock markets falling.
 They might hear about their company having a hiring freeze and start to get uneasy.
 They may notice that the business they work for is quieter than usual.
 They may see their company starting to lay people off.
 They might hear about businesses filing for bankruptcy and worry that their own company might be in trouble.